 We Are DREAMers

-Home, a documentary focusing on the issues within the foster care system in Nebraska, premiered at Film Streams’ Ruth Sokolof Theater in the midst of Foster Care Awareness Month (May).
-The film is the result of a unique collaboration between The Rose Theater, Daniel Beaty, Project Everlast, and videographer Mele Mason.
+“Home” focuses on the issues within the foster care system in Nebraska.
+The documentary premiered at Film Streams’ Ruth Sokolof Theater in the midst of Foster Care Awareness Month (May).
+This is the result of a unique collaboration between The Rose Theater, Daniel Beaty, Project Everlast and videographer Mele Mason.
 “The Foster Care System is complicated.
 While needed and necessary, in many cases it causes more trauma for young people than had they remained in their biological homes from which they were removed,” says Ronda Newman, Associate VP of Project Everlast.
 “Fundamental changes are necessary to improve how it operates, and the stories of young people, professionals, foster parents and other advocates depicted in this documentary will bring the issues to light in a way that all will understand.”